Human-powered Electricity Generation |

 "A fairly useful apparatus for dynamo-driving has been contrived by adapting a bicycle, and so making use of pedal power, and it is interesting to note that electricity for charging accumulators for Roentgen-ray work in the Sudan campaign was generated by means of an apparatus of this kind, a tandem bicycle being so converted as to drive the dynamo by means of a belt from the hind wheel.
 Source: Medical Electricity p59.
 Fifth Edition, By H. Lewis Jones.
 Pub H K Lewis 1906. |

-It is intriguing to note that this early account describes the use of tandem.
+It is intriguing to note that this early account describes the use of a tandem.
 Clearly it was work for two men.

 PEDAL GENERATORS